-Trees, in most cases, must be planted in public spaces such as parks, schools, churches and along public roadway easements within northwest Indiana’s Lake Michigan Watershed (MAP).
-If there are no public spaces available, trees can be planted on private property.
-Restrictions apply and applicants considering this must coordinate with NIRPC and its CommuniTree partners prior to submitting and application.
-Eligible applicants include municipalities, schools, churches, conservation organizations and other public entities.
+In most cases, trees must be planted in public spaces such as parks, schools, churches and along public roadway easements within northwest Indiana’s Lake Michigan Watershed (MAP).
+If no public spaces are available, trees can be planted on private property.
+Restrictions apply and applicants considering this must coordinate with NIRPC and its CommuniTree partners prior to submitting an application.
+Eligible applicants include public entities, such as municipalities, schools, churches, and conservation, community or service organizations.

-NIRPC’s current US Forest Service grant used to purchase and subaward these trees has a 20% non-federal local match requirement.
-Applicants must be willing to track and submit in-kind services directly attributable to the planting, inventory, and care of these trees.
-In general, NIRPC has found that the hours spent planting and watering during the growing season accounts for match requirements.
-You can download a copy of the CommuniTree in-kind tracking sheet HERE.
+NIRPC’s current US Forest Service grant to purchase and subaward these trees requires a 20% non-federal local match requirement.
+Applicants receiving trees must track and submit in-kind services directly attributable to the planting, inventory and care of these trees.
+In general, NIRPC has found that hours spent planting and watering satisfy match requirements.